squizzdotcom/squizz-platform-api-java-library/README.md

 ## Getting Started

-To get started using the library within Java applications, download and reference the JAR library to your application using your most preferred way.
+To get started using the library within Java applications, download the Java API library and its dependent libraries from the [Release page](https://github.com/squizzdotcom/squizz-platform-api-java-library/releases) and add references to the JAR libraries in your application using your most preferred way (such as within a class path).
+The library contains dependencies on the [Jackson JSON Java Library](https://github.com/FasterXML/jackson) as well as the [Ecommerce Standards Documents Java Library](https://github.com/squizzdotcom/ecommerce-standards-documents-java-library)
-To use the library within a Java class using the following import syntax:
+Once the library is referenced within your Java application then to use it within a Java class you can use the following import syntax:

 ```
 import org.squizz.api.v1.*;
+import org.squizz.api.v1.endpoint.*;
 ```

 ## Create Organisation API Session Endpoint